tkarube/my-dotfiles/README.md

 # myvimrc

-This is a set of config files for my sehll environment.
+This is a set of config files for my shell environment.